Prefetching

 Prefetching techniques can be broadly classified into two categories: hardware-based and software-based.
 Hardware-based prefetching is implemented at the processor or memory controller level and typically involves dedicated hardware units that monitor memory access patterns and generate prefetch requests.
 Examples of hardware-based include next-line, stride, and stream buffers.
 On the other hand, software-based is incorporated into the program code or the operating system, leveraging compiler-generated hints or explicit prefetch instructions to guide the process.
 Software-based prefetching can be further divided into static and dynamic systems.

 In recent years, prefetching has also found its way into other domains, such as web browsing and content delivery.
 For example, in web browsing, prefetching techniques fetch resources like images, stylesheets, and scripts from web pages even before the user explicitly requests them.
-This leads to a faster browsing experience, as the browser can quickly display the content when users click on a link or navigates to a new page.
+This leads to a faster browsing experience, as the browser can quickly display the content when users click on a link or navigate to a new page.
 Similarly, content delivery networks (CDNs) use prefetching to cache common content closer to the end users, ensuring faster delivery and reduced latency.

 The accuracy of prefetching algorithms is crucial, as incorrect predictions can lead to cache pollution and even degrade system performance.
 Moreover, it can increase power consumption and bandwidth usage, which can be detrimental in resource-constrained environments.